-- Understanding how to find inspiration and use it effectively within their project. - Researching and responding to photographers that interest them. - Developing an idea through experimentation with photographic techniques and processes. - Improving their skills with Photoshop. - Improving their skills with DSLR photography. - Use feedback as a way to make progress with their ideas.
+- Understanding how to find inspiration and use it effectively within their project. - Researching and responding to photographers that interest them. - Developing an idea through experimentation with photographic techniques and processes. - Improving their skills with Photoshop. - Improving their skills with DSLR photography. - Use feedback to make progress with their ideas.